Why exercise is the best answer if you’re older and out of shape

 You’re too old.
 It’s been too long since you even attempted exercise.
 Heck, you can barely make it from the couch to the bathroom without getting winded.

-These negative thoughts swirl through your mind every time you think about buying a used exercise bike or signing up for a gym membership or going to a yoga class.
+These negative thoughts swirl through your mind whenever you think about buying a used exercise bike, signing up for a gym membership, or attending a yoga class.
 But I have news for you…

 None of this stuff is true.
-In fact, if you can break through this wall of negative thoughts and get your butt moving, you’ll find some pretty amazing benefits waiting for you.
+If you can break through this wall of negative thoughts and get your butt moving, you’ll find some pretty amazing benefits waiting for you.
 And the older and more out of shape you are, the better these benefits are.

 «SPONSORED»

-Exercise will get you back in shape… even if your 85
+Exercise will get you back in shape… even if you’re 85

 It’s much easier to fall out of shape as you get older.
 That’s because inflammation and oxidative stress ramp up as you get older.
 That puts you at risk for cardiovascular disease.
 And once you have cardiovascular disease your body’s deconditioning speeds up at a rapid pace.
 But it’s never too late to recondition your body.
 A new study proves it.